-Given the existing Metrorail crowding in the core, Initiative 6 is almost a necessary precondition for any initiative that produces additional Metrorail ridership, such as Initiatives 7 and 8.
-Initiative 6 would likely pair well with any of the other initiatives to address the regional challenges, providing the most added capacity and incentive for transit trip-making.
+Given the crowding in the core, Initiative 6 is almost a necessary precondition for any initiative that produces additional Metrorail ridership in the core, such as Initiatives 7 and 8.
+Initiative 6 would likely pair well with any of the other initiatives to address the regional challenges.